 Do’s and Don’ts of COVID-19 Testing

 With updated information coming out every day on coronavirus (COVID-19), it is easy to be confused by what steps you should take to keep you and your family healthy.
 Below, we go through the do’s and don’ts regarding testing for COVID-19.
-Please note, in early December 2020, the Centers for Disease Control and Prevention (CDC) updated their recommendations regarding COVID-19 exposure quarantine.
-While this doesn't apply to healthcare workers and other essential personnel, the guidance now states that quarantine can end after 10 days (rather than 14) with no testing and no symptoms.
-Quarantine can end after seven days with a negative test and no symptoms.
+Please note that in December 2021, the Centers for Disease Control and Prevention (CDC) updated their recommendations regarding COVID-19 exposure quarantine.
+While this doesn't apply to healthcare workers and other essential personnel, the guidance now states that quarantine can end after five days (rather than 10) with no testing and no symptoms.
+Quarantine can end after five days with a negative test and no symptoms.

 Don’t: Get tested if you have no symptoms.
 Here’s why: